 Measure Camp: Multiple Locations (mostly in Europe), date depends on location

-One of the only conferences I know that offers tickets for free!
+One of the only conferences I know that offer tickets for free!
 They also have a big emphasis on workshops, which is great for the hands-on learners of the world.
 Highly recommended to attend.

 The Adobe Summit is kind of like the Apple Keynote.
 Every year Adobe announces a bunch of cool new things, and everyone gets excited about it.
 Definitely should attend.